premcarver/3Aug/README_MRL.md

 # MRL

- My Residence Link (MRL) is designed to make customized mobile app based on admin preferences.
+ My Resident Linc (MRL) is designed to make customized mobile app based on admin preferences.

 ## Dev environment setup plan
 ### Assumptions and Constraints
   - Should have knowledge about Linux operating system & command lines.
   - Softwares required
+    - [GIT] - Git is a free and open source distributed version control system.
     - [JDK 7 or later] - Java development kit would be required to run android environment!
+    - [Android SDK] - For Android development
     - [Apache Cordova] - Mobile apps with HTML, CSS & JS.
-    - [GIT] - Git is a free and open source distributed version control system.
     - [Node.js] - Evented I/O for the backend.
     - [Gulp] - The streaming build system.